jyellick/obc-docs/api/SandboxSetup.md

 }
 ```

-The invoke transaction runs the specified transaction name "invoke" with the arguments.
+The invoke transaction runs the specified chaincode function name "invoke" with the arguments.
 This transaction transfers 10 units from A to B. You should see the following output in the chaincode window:

 	2015/11/15 15:39:11 Received RESPONSE.
 Payload 200, Uuid 075d72a4-4d1f-4a1d-a735-4f6f60d597a9
 	Aval = 90, Bval = 210